Business intelligence (BI) is about more than just technology. Experts say BI also requires a strategy for organizing

 Business intelligence is a broad category of applications and technologies for gathering, storing, analyzing and providing access to data to help enterprise users make better business decisions.
 BI systems are often referred to as the successor to "decision support systems" and most often facilitate various kinds of enterprise reporting.

-performance management (CPM)
+- Corporate performance management (CPM)

 Corporate performance management, also referred to as enterprise performance management (EPM) or business performance management (BPM), refers to the processes and technology used to monitor and manage an organization's performance, often by tracking key performance indicators (KPIs) and other operational metrics.